 Access to a Bigger Talent Pool

 The best fractional execs aren’t looking for full-time jobs.
-Fractional executives who are part of InterimExecs RED Team are highly experienced, high performing executives who choose this path because they love the variety and impact.
+Fractional executives who are part of InterimExecs RED Team are highly experienced, high-performing executives who choose this path because they love the variety and impact.

-As Jordan says, business leaders have “more tools in their tool box now than ever before.”
+As Jordan says, business leaders have “more tools in their toolbox now than ever before.”
 Like a baseball manager who will bring in a new pitcher mid-game, a business leader can bring in new leadership as needed.

 Lower Risk of a Bad Hire

-Because fractional executives are typically hired on a short-term or project-based contracts, companies can evaluate performance without a long-term commitment.
+Because fractional executives are typically hired on short-term or project-based contracts, companies can evaluate performance without a long-term commitment.
 If it’s not a fit, it’s easy to make a change.

 Specialized Skills When You Need Them Most